Knut Sondre Sæbø

 I think that depends on the "embodiment" of the AGI; that is, what it's like to be that AGI and how its normal world appears.
 A bat (if it were a person) would probably prefer different metaphors than a human would.
 Humans are very visual, which makes spatial features very salient to us.
 Metaphors work because they leverage already-salient aspects of experience to illuminate other things.
 So to train an AGI, I would think it's more useful for that AGI to leverage the salient aspects that are pre-given.

-#3752·Knut Sondre Sæbø revised 12 days agoI think that depends on the "embodiment" of the AGI; that is, what it's like to be that AGI and how its normal world appears.
+#3752·Knut Sondre Sæbø revised about 1 month agoI think that depends on the "embodiment" of the AGI; that is, what it's like to be that AGI and how its normal world appears.
 A bat (if it were a person) would probably prefer different metaphors than a human would.
 Humans are very visual, which makes spatial features very salient to us.
 Metaphors work because they leverage already-salient aspects of experience to illuminate other things.
 So to train an AGI, I would think it's more useful for that AGI to leverage the salient aspects that are pre-given.

 If this is the case, it would make sense to make AGI as similar to ourselves as possible, so AGI can use our pre-existing knowledge more directly.